Have you ever thought about whether you are an introvert or an extrovert?

 Three: be more open-minded.

 Instead of monitoring their every movement, give them a little bit of freedom.
-For instance, try out remote work flexibility, tracking the hours of your employees via DeskTime – an app that’s designed to help make the best of every hour spent on work.
+For instance, try out remote work flexibility, tracking the hours of your employees via DeskTime – a time clock app that’s designed to help make the best of every hour spent on work.

 Four: recognize their work.